vertis/vertis-io/_posts/2012-11-02-creating-a-vagrant-base-box-from-an-existing-vmdk.md

 I've also compiled the tasks into a script that you can clone from GitHub

+## Caveats and disclaimers
+1. I don't pretend to be an expert at VirtualBox (I may be doing things the hard way)
+2. The code is very "brute force", it doesn't check very much between each step

 ## Step 1 - Import/Create the VM
 After lots of searching I came across some VirtualBox [tips and tricks](http://www.halfdog.net/Misc/TipsAndTricks/VirtualBox.html) including how to create a machine from scratch.
 It wasn't the only blog post I found with these commands, but it was a good complete script from which to hack.